 Internal Return Fraud and Abuse

 Internal return fraud and abuse committed by store employees is doubly harmful to retailers, as it stems from the very individuals in charge of protecting assets.
 This irony also makes internal fraud particularly difficult to identify and assess since interviewed retailers report offenders are increasingly looking for ways to steal more while covering their tracks.

 Loss prevention managers must perform elaborate investigations in order to detect, track, and respond to losses from internal sources.
 Like organized retail crime, internal fraud can result in serious financial losses.
 Store managers and employees are intimately familiar with store policy, and when dishonest employees manipulate procedure for personal gain, hundreds of thousands can be lost.

-Dishonest employees will credit legitimate as well as faked returns to gift cards or credit card accounts for themselves as well as family and friends.
-Exception-reporting software that detects POS and inventory anomalies, as well as employee hotlines and surveys can provide both deterrence and detection.
-Likewise, thorough pre-employment screening using background, interview, and testing data along with good store leadership execution lower the probability and effects of internal return fraud and abuse.
+Dishonest employees will credit legitimate as well as false returns to gift cards or credit card accounts for themselves as well as family and friends.
+Exception-reporting software that detects POS and inventory anomalies, as well as employee hotlines and surveys, can provide both deterrence and detection.
+Likewise, thorough retail pre-employment assessments using background, interview, and testing data, along with good store leadership execution lower the probability and effects of internal return fraud and abuse.

 Identifying and Addressing Return Fraud